chinamike65/hugo-tuolesi/content/book3/book3en.md

 Not being angry will lead to health and longevity.
 Nagarjuna Bodhisattva lived for 600 years and never was angry in his life;

-Wusang Bodhisattva lived for 400 years, and Yueshang Bodhisattva lived for more than 350 years, all of which are the result of not being angry.
+Asanga Bodhisattva lived for 400 years, and Yueshang Bodhisattva lived for more than 350 years, all of which are the result of not being angry.

 The Result of Clinging to Wrong Views: Clinging to wrong views is stubbornly clinging to upside-down ideas.
 Bad things are considered good, good things are considered bad; things that exist do not exist, and things that do not exist exist.